ibrahimmansour1/inviting/GOOGLE_PLAY_SETUP.md

 "Learn languages with native audio pronunciation and interactive exercises."

 **Full Description:**
-"Inviting is an interactive language learning app that helps you master pronunciation with native speaker audio.
+"Call to islam is an interactive language learning app that helps you master pronunciation with native speaker audio.
 Perfect for beginners and advanced learners alike.

 Features:
 • Native speaker audio for authentic pronunciation